Efficient computation of the zeros of the Bargmann transform under additive white noise: Main Result

 The random function $F^0$ is the Bargmann transform of standard complex white noise $\mathcal{N}$.
 As each realization of complex white noise is a tempered distribution, the computation of its Bargmann transform \eqref{eq_bar} is also to be understood in the sense of distributions, as in \cite{MR201959}.
 (See \cite{MR4162314} and \cite[Section~5.1]{gwhf} for a detailed discussion on this, and alternative approaches.)

 We can similarly interpret $F^1$ as the Bargmann transform of a distribution $f^1$ on the real line \cite{MR201959}.
-The assumption \eqref{eq_cf} means precisely that $f^1$ belongs to the \emph{modulation space} $M^\infty(\mathbb{R})$ consisting of distributions with Bargmann transform bounded with respect to the standard Gaussian weight --- or, equivalently, with bounded short-time Fourier transform \cite{benyimodulation}.
+The assumption \eqref{eq_cf} means precisely that $f^1$ belongs to the \emph{modulation space} $M^\infty(\mathbb{R})$ consisting of distributions with Bargmann transforms bounded with respect to the standard Gaussian weight --- or, equivalently, with bounded short-time Fourier transforms \cite{benyimodulation}.
 The modulation space $M^\infty(\mathbb{R})$ includes all square-integrable functions $f^1 \in L^2(\mathbb{R})$ and also many of the standard distributions used in signal processing.